 - “I hope that we’re able to more properly give credit to and support sex workers as a whole community, not just a select few.”

-Most respondents cited “financial” as the biggest challenge they personally face.
-Comments referenced COVID restrictions with some saying those restrictions closed studios while at least one respondent said the restrictions had a positive impact on them financially.
+Most respondents cited “financial” as the biggest challenge they face personally.
+Comments referenced COVID restrictions with some saying those restrictions closed studios, while at least one respondent said the restrictions had a positive impact on them financially.
 Some cited the cost of taking classes.

 Respondents on the question of “what is the biggest problem the industry as a whole faces” was mixed.
 Outward facing issues was number one, followed closely by inclusivity and financial.